CartoDB/mobile-sdk/doc/sdk_with_carto.md

-# Managing Mobile Maps with CARTO APIs
+# SDK and other CARTO Tools

-You can automatically manage some features of your mobile maps by integrating with other CARTO APIs.
-This enables you to use the Mobile SDK as a high-level API, or define URL endpoints to manage mobile maps.
+You can use the CARTO APIs to define specific mobile features and rendering parameters.
+Additionally, you can use the CARTO Builder to publish mobile maps for integration with your mobile app.

-## Mobile SDK as Service
+## SDK and CARTO APIs

-By using the Mobile SDK as its own engine, you can automatically manage mobile map rendering from the mobile client.
+If you are using other CARTO Engines, you can automatically define mobile map feature for rendering directly from the client-side.
 This involves some additional, unique Mobile SDK API parameters to be included with the CARTO Engine CARTO.js, Maps API, and SQL API requests.

 1) Load a [CARTO.js](/docs/carto-engine/carto-js/) *viz.json* visualization for managing mobile layers